-Irina Beal is the PDE’s science technical specialst.
-She is here to work with freshwater mussels and assist with Living Shoreline projects.
+Irina Beal is the PDE’s Science Technical Specialist.
+She is here to work with freshwater mussels and assist with living shoreline projects.

 Beal came to PDE from the Stockton Coastal Research Center in Port Republic, New Jersey where she collected topobathymetric data, or onshore and offshore beach profiles, of the New Jersey beaches from Sandy Hook down to Cape May Point.